topquark22/Plexorino/README.md

 Plexorino brings you skeleton code for multiplexer and demultiplexer to achieve this.
 Take this logic and use it in your own circuit project.

+Note: This is a library.
+The file **plexorino.ino** contains test cases and is just there to enable compilation.

 ## Introduction

 The most limiting thing about the Arduino is its small number of GPIO pins.
 So, how to get around this?